Your regular update from the SRC.

 Hello University of Glasgow students,

-In these updates we report to you on the work your student representatives and the SRC staff have been doing to support, represent, and engage with you.
+In these updates we report to you on the work your student representatives and the SRC staff have been doing to support and represent you.
 We also let you know about upcoming projects and activities, including new volunteering opportunities and events.

 At the base of the update are a list of contacts you can use to get in touch with us.
 Remember that the SRC are here to support and represent you, so please do reach out if you need our help.